 The assessment meeting

-The assessment meeting with you enables us to collect your needs, with the interim manager and the mission manager, who will supervise the operation with an outsider’s eye, additional expertise and relaying purposes.
+The assessment meeting with you enables us to collect your needs, with the interim manager and the mission director, who will supervise the operation with an outsider’s eye, additional expertise and relaying purposes.

 At this stage, the 5 vectors of change are studied: